jojo786/aws-sam-dms/dms/README.md

 `aws dynamodb get-item --table-name DocumentOCR  --key '{"dms": {"S":"DMS-34533452"}, "document":{"S": "id-pic.jpg"} }' `

+or

 `aws dynamodb query --table-name DocumentOCR --key-condition-expression "dms = :name" --expression-attribute-values  '{":name":{"S":"DMS-34533452"}}'`

 # Debugging
 Once you have uploaded a file to S3, you can see the logs of the AWs Lambda function that runs by using the SAM CLI:

-`sam logs --stack-name dms2` where `dms` is the stack name you chose.
+`sam logs --stack-name dms2`

+where `dms` is the stack name you chose.

 Alternatively, use the [AWS Management Console](https://us-east-1.console.aws.amazon.com/console/home?region=us-east-1&skipRegion=true#), and go the [CloudWatch Logs](https://us-east-1.console.aws.amazon.com/cloudwatch/home?region=us-east-1#logsV2:log-groups) to check the logs for the Lambda function.